 Extension of this small molecule reactivity towards dihydrogen was investigated.
-Firstly, a J-Young NMR tube containing a purple solution of 3si was freeze-pump-thawed degassed then backfilled with approximately 1 atm of H2.
-After 24 hours at room temperature no reaction was noted to have
+Firstly, a J-Young NMR tube containing a purple solution of 3Si was freeze-pump-thaw degassed and then backfilled with approximately 1 atm of H2.
+After 24 hours at room temperature no reaction was noted to have occurred; increasing the temperature to 60 °C and regular monitoring only resulted in the observed decomposition of 3Si.

-This article is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported Licence occurred, increasing the temperature to 60 °C and regular monitoring, only resulted in the observed decomposition of 3si.
-Repetition of this reaction with aryl stabilised dialumene, compound 3, also resulted in no reaction at room temperature.
-After 16 hrs at 50 °C, however, the black colour of 3 had faded to a dark brown/yellow solution (Scheme 5).
+Repetition of this reaction with the aryl stabilised dialumene, compound 3, also resulted in no reaction at room temperature.
+After 16 h at 50 °C, however, the black colour of 3 had faded to a dark brown/yellow solution (Scheme 5).
 On inspection of the H NMR spectrum, no Al-H signals could be observed owing to the quadrupolar nature of the Al centre.
 Additionally, three distinct iso-propyl signals similar to that observed for compound 1 were identified.
 These, however, were not identical and therefore complete hydrogenation and cleavage of the Al-Al bond can be ruled out.
 Thus, it is likely that compound 12 consists of either terminal or bridging hydrides.